 - Reaching out to bloggers and journalists telling them about your great content.

-- Syndicating your content to bigger and more influential sites relevant to your audience.
+- Syndicating your content to bigger and more influential sites that are interested to your audience.

-- Commenting on other posts, in relevant forums and other niche communities.
+- Commenting on other posts, in forums and other niche communities.

 - Being active in the conversations around your topic on the social media platforms that are important to people you’re trying to target.